croaky/laptop/README.md

     env RCRC=$HOME/croaky/dotfiles/rcrc rcup

-This will create symlinks for config files in your home directory.
+This will create symlinks for config files in my home directory.

-You can safely run `rcup` multiple times to update.
+I can safely run `rcup` multiple times to update.

 What's in it?
 -------------